teddybear082/crus-modloader/README.md

 Gesture controls:

-Hand Radial menu: Select weapon by hovering and then releasing joystick press (on radial menu, bottom option is tertiary and will throw grenades or consume health items if you have those as your tertiary)
+Hand Radial menu: Select weapon by hovering and then releasing joystick press

+	On radial menu, bottom option is tertiary and will activate grenades or consume health items if you have those as your tertiary.

+	On radial menu, up option is suicide.
+Choose it twice to activate.

 Point weapon down: Reload (while holding grip)